Section 8 Applicant & Program Participant Information

 When your name is taken off the list, we first ask you to come to our office for an interview.
 We will gather the information necessary to assist you under the program, including birth certificates, social security cards and proof of income for each household member.
 We also ask you to complete some paperwork including releases necessary to verify income, employment and criminal history status.

 After we have the documentation needed, we run an initial background check on all adult household members.
-If the initial background check shows any type of criminal history, we will ask that you be fingerprinted so that we may obtain a complete criminal history.
+If the initial background check shows any type of criminal history, we may ask that you provide documentation regarding your criminal history.
 We are unable to serve applicants with certain criminal histories.

 After the criminal background check is complete, we then make an appointment for you to come to a 1-2 hour class called a briefing.
 During this class, a member of the Section 8 staff provides an overview of program rules, explaining the process of finding an acceptable unit and answering any questions you may have.

-The Section 8 department at Randolph County Housing Authority consists of two Occupancy Specialists, an Inspector, a Manager and two part-time Receptionists.
+The Section 8 department at Randolph County Housing Authority consists of two Occupancy Specialists, an Inspector, a Manager and a Receptionist.
 We work as a team to provide program participants with the most effective, efficient service possible.

 Once we receive the Request for Tenancy Approval, our Inspector will schedule an inspection of the unit.
 The inspector ensures the unit is decent, safe and sanitary within HUD guidelines.
 If the unit requires any repairs or changes, the Inspector would notify both the tenant and the landlord of such repairs and schedule a reinspection.